brianpinke/ThesisCode/README.md

 7. SHRSPlotFigs.py : Figure 5: (A) SHRS of each deposit as measured, (B) SHRS of each deposit weighted by lithology fraction, n for each is 1000.
 Figure 6: SHRS of each deposit, broken up by exposure.
 Figure 7: SHRS of each deposit broken up by lithology type.
 Figure 15: SHRS of different rock types globally (modified from Goudie (2006).
 8. SHRSvsAbrDensFig.py : Figure 10.
 (A) SHRS vs. abrasion rate, (B) SHRS vs. Density.
 9. SHRSvsSizeFig.py : Figure 13: Sample clast size vs. Strength colored by lithology.

+* Gouidie 2006: The Schmidt Hammer in Geomorphological Research.

+**Pfeiffer et al. 2022: Survival of the Strong and the Dense: Field Evidence for Rapid, Transport-Dependent Bed Material Abrasion of Heterogeneous Source Lithology.